yassinetb/yassinetb.github.io/_posts/2024-05-20-3-months-into-my-phd.md

 One can also think of this as a *delayed gratification* problem.
 The work you do today has very minimal influence on the outcome of the end of the day.
 You'll probably keep getting paid even if not a single gram of good work comes out of your mind for 6 months during your PhD <d-footnote>Many people I know went through such phases.</d-footnote>.
 But you need to firmly believe in the power of *compounded growth* to keep showing up.

 > “Most people overestimate what they can achieve in a year and underestimate what they can achieve in ten years.”

+## Kindness and Stupid Questions

+Context: Due to various circumstances, I happen to be involved in a project where I have been struggling to contribute.
+The work is most often far-away from my expertise and current scientific focus, and I unfortunately do not have the time to catchup enough to manage contributing as I'd like to.

+After one project meeting where I had been particularly useless (in the presence of a *top* ETH professor), one of the other PhD students present in the meeting messaged a few minutes after the call ended to tell me that I shouldn't feel left out, and that I should keep showing up, despite not managing to contribute yet.
+He told me about one project which he also got fortuitously involved in, and where he had no expertise either.
+But in his words, "I was part of the discussion and asked the stupid questions that only people without experience would ask, and that ended up being an actually helpful contribution."
+The project has now been written up (with him as co-author) and sent to NeurIPs - not bad for a project where you have no experience!

+I found his message incredibly inspiring because I never saw it through this light - instead of asking the *useful* stupid questions, we always feel self-conscious about not sounding stupid and choose to shut up.
+Things don't have to be this way.

+Even more so, I found his message inspiring because he perceived the struggle and embarassment I was going through, and was kind enough to take the initiative of encouraging me - just because.
+I'm eternally thankful for that - I really needed it at that moment.

+I'll try to keep these lessons with me: ask the stupid questions, and most importantly, show kindness to people who are struggling.

 ## Purpose